Hit By An Uninsured Driver

 What should I do if I am in an accident with an uninsured driver?

 Following the accident, you should first call the police and file a report.
 You should also exchange insurance information with the other driver and take photos of the damage to both vehicles.
 It’s important to keep track of any medical treatment you receive and records of any lost wages.
+You can then contact a personal injury lawyer in Morgantown, WV or throughout the state to discuss your legal options.

 How do I find out if a driver is insured or not?